pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 # How to add a new model

 ## Overview
-- Make a `torchbenchmark/models` subdir containing the glue code to hook your model into the suite
+- Make a `torchbenchmark/models` subdir containing the glue code to hook your model into the suite.
-- either copy the model srcs directly, or pip install a pinned version of a library via your model's requirements.txt
+- Either copy the model srcs directly, or pip install a pinned version of a library via your model's `requirements.txt`.
-- prepare a single train and eval datum for use with benchmarking
+- Prepare a single train and eval datum for use with benchmarking.
-- (optional) modify the model to support JIT compilation
+- (Optional) modify the model to support JIT compilation.

 ## Detailed steps